JohnKelly-T/dropdown-menu/README.md

 ```

 ## 🛠️ Usage
-To use dropdown-menu, recreate the required HTML structure and apply the provided class names to ensure functionality.
+To use dropdown-menu, recreate the required HTML structure and apply the provided class names to ensure proper functionality.
+While you can replace the default div elements with other HTML elements, keep in mind that doing so may affect the styling, depending on the element you choose.

 **Basic HTML Structure**